velodrome-finance/slipstream/SPECIFICATION.md

 ### UniversalRouter

 UniswapV3's universal router will be modified to support the current V3 implementation as well as the VelodromeV2 router.
-Only volatile pools will be supported on VelodromeV2 pools.